Supported Indicators

 def on_data(self, slice: Slice) -> None:

-if self.fish.IsReady:
+if self.fish.is_ready:

-# The current value of self.fish is represented by self.fish.Current.Value
+# The current value of self.fish is represented by self.fish.current.value

-self.plot("FisherTransform", "fish", self.fish.Current.Value)
+self.plot("FisherTransform", "fish", self.fish.current.value)

 The following reference table describes the FisherTransform constructor: